scott-whitworth/Didymos-optimization/README.md

 1. Copy the binary files outputted by the Cuda application generated when it finished into same folder as the matlab code being used.
 2. Open Matlab client with directory to where the matlab code files and binary files are placed.
 3. Run the matlab script in the command window:
-   - To view an individual's path, enter "filePlot(#)" with # as the number referring to the individual being plotted (1 would be the best individual, 2 would be 2nd best, etc.).
+   - To view an individual's path, enter "filePlot(#)" with # as the UTC time seed for the run.
-   - To compare different paths, replace "filePlot(#)" with "filePlotCompare(#,#)" with the # being two different numbers for the individuals being compared.
+   - To compare different paths, replace "filePlot(#)" with "filePlotCompare(#,#)" with the # being two different time seeds.
 4. Graphs will be generated that show the path in a three dimensional graph, coast behavior, etc. that could be exported into png format.

 <h2>NASA JPL Data for Impact Date Position & Velocity</h2>